Timepiece - Time in Status for Jira

 Saved report configurations (report type, filters, groupings, columns, calendar settings, etc.) are migrated in bulk.

-⚠️ If a saved parameter set includes projects that are not migrated to the Cloud, those parameter sets will be migrated but reports using those sets may not load successfully.
+If a saved parameter set includes references to projects, users, groups, etc. that are not migrated to the Cloud, those parameter sets will be migrated, but reports using those sets may not load successfully.

 Sample Log Output